MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 # Connect to Business Central Online from On-Premises

 Customers running their workloads on-premises  that are looking to move to the cloud can migrate using the cloud migration tool.
 Each on-premises solution that connects using the cloud migration tool through [!INCLUDE[prodshort](../developer/includes/prodshort.md)] will be able to replicate data from on-premises to the cloud tenant.
-Moving to the cloud gives users the added benefits of not only running their business from the cloud but they also get the benefits of cloud scenarios like Machine Learning, Power BI, Power Automate, and others to drive suggested actions.
+Moving to the cloud gives users the added benefits of running their business from the cloud.
+They also get the benefits of cloud scenarios like Machine Learning, Power BI, Power Automate, and others to drive suggested actions.

 For the list of currently supported on-premises solutions, see [Which products and versions are supported for connecting to the intelligent cloud?](/dynamics365/business-central/dev-itpro/administration/faq-intelligent-cloud#which-products-and-versions-are-supported-for-connecting-to-the-intelligent-cloud) in the FAQ.